DanielaZanotti/BayesMixtureModeling/README.md

     <img src="https://i.imgur.com/mPb3Qbd.gif" width="180" alt="Politecnico di Milano"/>
 </p>

+## For an extensive explaination we suggest to refer to the Report.

 ## Overview

 Mixture Models typically find application in density estimation and clustering problems.